JoyIbe/Optimizing-Restaurant-Sales-and-Customer-Experience/README.md

    - Some cuisines receive disproportionate marketing budgets without matching revenue, suggesting inefficiencies.

 4. What trends exist in reservations?
-   - Weekday and weekend reservations are nearly equal, with Japanese and French cuisines leading in bookings.
+   - Weekday reservation is higher than weekend reservations, with American and French cuisines leading in bookings.

 5. Does parking availability impact sales?
    - Locations with limited parking may deter customers, affecting revenue and experience.